a-r-m-i-n/fluid_page_cache/Documentation/Welcome/Index.rst

 Once installed, all entities you use in your Fluid templates will **automatically** create a new cache tag for current page cache variation.

-Fluid Page Cache also provides an Info module, which visualizes the page cache.
+Fluid Page Cache also provides an Info module, which visualizes the cache entries of each page (variation).

 **The following screenshot, displays a single detail page of EXT:news.**